 Alternatively, like some of the torches on this list, they are powered by traditional batteries.
 In our opinion, these are only worth it if you are going fishing a couple of times per year.
 Any more than that and it makes financial sense to invest in a rechargeable head torch so that you’re not constantly replacing batteries every month.

 Nearly all of the head torches featured in this guide are rechargeable, but some require that you purchase an additional rechargeable battery pack.
-These are the ones that are rechargeable as standard:

 Different Light Modes